Chilblains, Boils, and Carbuncles: Three Painful Skin Problems

 Painful Skin Bumps

 Chilblains, boils, and carbuncles are swollen and painful areas on the skin which can make life miserable for the sufferer.
-Chilblains are red or purple bumps that sometimes appear when the skin warms up after being cold.
+Chilblains are red or purple patches or swollen areas that sometimes appear when the skin warms up after being cold.
 They generally form on fingers, hands, toes, feet, ears, earlobes, and the nose, although they may also appear on the ankles, calves, or thighs of horse riders.
 Some people are prone to developing chilblains while others never get them.

 A boil, or furuncle, is caused by a bacterial infection in a hair follicle and can appear anywhere on the skin and in anyone.
+It may look like a pimple to begin with.
 When several neighbouring hair follicles are infected, the resulting swelling is called a carbuncle.
-Boils and carbuncles are red to begin with but eventually develop a white centre that is filled with pus.
+Boils and carbuncles are red at first but eventually develop a white centre that is filled with pus.
 They become more and more painful as the amount of pus increases.

 The information in this article is presented for general interest.
 If you have a skin condition of any type that concerns you, you should visit a doctor for a diagnosis and treatment recommendations.